-g.
-In the event that a game cannot be completed, an official game may be called after five (5) innings of play or 4 1/2 innings of play. if the home team is ahead.
+- g.
+In the event that a game cannot be completed, an official game may be called after five (5) innings of play or 4 1/2 innings of play, if the home team is ahead. - h.
+Tie breaker rule.
+Starting in the top of the eighth (8) inning, and in each half inning thereafter, the team at bat shall start with the last player at bat in the previous inning at second base.
+All regular substitution rules shall apply to this runner.
+There are no outs.